National Day of Racial Healing Resources

 Las Fotos Project is a non-profit community-based photography organization whose mission is to bring about positive change for girls living in working-class communities across Los Angeles.
 Through one-on-one mentoring and innovative photography programming, Las Fotos Project guides girls through a journey of self-awareness, community building, and creativity.

 Los Angeles Education Partnership

-We offer high-quality childcare for parent workshops, meetings, conferences and other activities on a fee-for-service basis.
-We bring all the necessary materials and supplies for an enriching childcare experience and provide a safe environment where children are treated with respect.
-Our staff is bilingual (English and Spanish), certified in CPR and first aid, and trained in developmentally appropriate practices.
+Los Angeles Education Partnership offers high-quality childcare for parent workshops, meetings, conferences and other activities on a fee-for-service basis.
+LAEP brings all the necessary materials and supplies for an enriching childcare experience and provide a safe environment where children are treated with respect.
+Its staff is bilingual (English and Spanish), certified in CPR and first aid, and trained in developmentally appropriate practices.